Art Gallery & Exhibition

 H4: Corrid’Art (Marquette area)

-L’art est un miroir, histoire de la peinture au Canada par Jérémie Gilles
+L’art est un miroir, histoire de la peinture au Canada par Jérémie Giles

-This exhibition offers 80 works by the well-known Jérémie Gilles, each representing a significant artist in Canadian art history.
-Each work has its own style and is accompanied with a short biography prepared by Mr. Gilles.
+This exhibition offers 80 works by the well-known Jérémie Giles, each representing a significant artist in Canadian art history.
+Each work has its own style and is accompanied with a short biography prepared by Mr. Giles.
 Can you name them without looking at the description?

 41 Mance Avenue

 Artwork, Events or Organizations